desmoines99/laraveldeneme/README.md

 $ php artisan migrate:fresh
 ```
     - 'migrate:refresh ' reset and re-run all migrations to avoid the overlap datas.

+- Before seeding:

 Seeding the database:
 ```
 $ php artisan db:seed
 ```
-Now our database is filled with fake 10 users, 100 articles and images(10 to each).
-We can see them at the home page.
+Now our database is filled with fake 10 users, 100 articles and images randomly.
+We can see all of them at the home page:

 ### Permissions
 - Author/User